vlayer-xyz/vlayer/rust/mpt/docs/insert.md

 # Insert

-Depending on the type of the node, insert method works differently.
+Depending on the type of the node we insert to, `insert` method works differently.
 A key helper structure used in this function is `Entry`.
+To understand how this function works, we need to take a look at `Entry` first.

 ## Entry